Yizack/nuxt-mailchannels/README.md

 - Exposed server utils
 - Email DKIM signing
 - Default global sender email and name
+- Supports mustache templates

 ## Requirements

 - Nuxt 3 or higher
-- MailChannels Email API key
+- MailChannels account and Email API key

 > [!WARNING]
 > This module only works with a Nuxt server running as it uses utils for server API routes (`nuxt build`).
 This means that you cannot use this module with `nuxt generate`.